SEGL in Rwanda

 Trip Dates

-Flights will leave our gateway airport on Sunday, July 16 and return to the U.S. on Sunday, July 30.
+Flights will leave our gateway airport on Sunday, July 19 and return to the U.S. on Sunday, August 2.
+(Please note that some return flights to the West Coast may extend to the early morning of August 3rd.)

 Trip Leaders